cuteday/OpenGLViewer/README.md

 # OpenGLViewer

-An OpenGL tool reads 3D scenes, for realtime interactive viewing, sampling camera views at given camera positions, lignting configurations, etc.
+An OpenGL tool reads 3D scenes, for realtime interactive FPS camera, sampling camera views at given camera positions, lignting configurations, etc.

 For self use.
 Tested on OS X only.